asim/reminder/README.md

 # Reminder

-Quran, hadith and names of Allah all in one app and API.
+Quran, hadith and names of Allah in one app and API.

 ## Overview